 Noisy Data strategy testing

-Algorithmic trading adds noise to the markets we have known.
-So why not add some noise to your historic market data?
+Algorithmic trading adds noise to the market we have known.
+So why not add some noise to your historic market data.
 This way you can check if your algorithmic trading strategies are fit for the future.
 Learn how to generate noisy data and how to test your strategies for stability in a noisy market.

 Factor investing in portfolio management

 Factor investing has been around in portfolio management for some years.
 Based on algorithmic rules it became the big thing in trading and the ETF industry.
 But is there still some money to be made?
 Is small beta still smart or just beta?
-This article will give you a Tradesignal framework to test the factor investing ideas by your own.
-Continue reading
+This article will give you a Tradesignal framework to test the factor… Continue reading Factor investing in portfolio management

 Dollar Cost Averaging Investment Strategy – success based on luck?